lachrist/linvail/README.md

 const dirty2 = tame(dirty1);
 ```

-Many functions of the global object, could benefit from less cleaning/re-tainting than their tamed counter-part.
+As for the identity function, the default application algorithm performs many unnecessary cleaning/re-tainting operations for many functions of the global object.
 For instance, `Object.values` does not perform any operation on an object's values but simply push them in an array.
-Currently, Linvail uses a very rudimentary oracle which simply specifies the cleaning/tainting operations per builtin function.
+Currently, Linvail uses a very rudimentary oracle which simply specifies the cleaning/tainting operations for every builtin function it supports.
 At the moment the oracle contains:

 * Reflect